2024 United States presidential election in New York: Analysis

 Trump continued to make large gains in the state's Asian communities as well.
 On the Assembly District level, Trump flipped seven districts within New York City, four of which have large Asian populations.
-Areas including southern Brooklyn and northeastern Queens, which have large concentrations of Chinese-Americans had among the largest swings to Donald Trump in the city.
+Areas including southern Brooklyn and northeastern Queens, which have large concentrations of Chinese-Americans, had among the largest swings to Donald Trump in the city.
 New York’s 6th congressional district, which is 45% Asian and represented by Grace Meng, was only won by Harris by 6%.
 This pattern was repeated across heavily Asian communities across the country.
 Voters cited crime and the homelessness crisis in the city as primary motivators in changing their traditionally Democratic vote for Trump.

+Despite his gains, Trump became the first Republican to ever win the White House without winning Essex or Saratoga counties.
+Tompkins County (home to Cornell University) voted to the left of every county in the state except for Manhattan, itself home to Columbia University.